Mayors for Peace Delegation visited the first Preparatory Committee

 Meeting with Ambassador Patricia O’Brien, Permanent Representative of Ireland to the UN

-Mayor Matsui explained the importance of mutual
+Mayor Matsui appealed the importance of mutual

 understanding through dialogue, not threats, in order in to realize a world free from nuclear weapons.
 Ambassador Patricia